-The camp runs the last week of June, Monday June 23 through Friday June 27.
+The first camp runs June 26 through Friday July 1.
 Activities begin at 9 a.m. and continue through 4 p.m., except Friday, when the day ends at noon.
-Students check into the dorms on Sunday afternoon (June 22) and check out Friday afternoon.
+Students check into the dorms on Sunday afternoon (June 26) and check out Friday afternoon.
+The second camp runs two weeks later with check-in on Sunday July 10.

 During a typical day, students work in groups to learn some math, finance, economics, and relevant software to investigate an actuarial problem.
 The primary emphasis is on problem solving and effective communication.
-On most days, an actuary visits the class to discuss his job, and in the evenings, students participate in supervised activities with curfew at 10:00.
+On most days, an actuary visits the class to discuss his/her job, and in the evenings, students participate in supervised activities with curfew at 10 p.m.

 Daily activities are organized around a specific actuarial problem.
 Below is the schedule for a day where students investigate payment streams and the time value of money.